stanfordpython/python-labs/lab4-fp.md

 #### Custom comparison for `sort`, `max`, and `min`

-Python defaults to ordering sequences by a default ordering.
-For instances, strings sort alphabetically, and tuples sort lexicographically.
+When ordering sequences (or finding the largest or smallest element), Python defaults a default ordering for sequence elements.
+For instance, a collection of strings will be sorted alphabetically (by ASCII value), and a collection of tuples will sort lexicographically.
 Sometimes, however, we need to sort based on a custom key value.
-In Python, we can supply an optional `key` argument to `sorted(seq)`, `max(seq)`, `min(seq)`, and `seq.sort()` to determine the values used for ordering elements in a sequence.
-In Python, these default sorting tools are guaranteed to be stable.
+In Python, we can supply an optional `key` argument to `sorted(seq)`, `max(seq)`, `min(seq)`, or `seq.sort()` to determine the values used for ordering elements in a sequence.
+In Python, both `sorted(seq)` and `seq.sort()` are stable.

 For example: